IamJoshB/NedParcel/README.md

 # NedParcel API

 ## Overview
-NedParcel is an Express + TypeScript + Mongoose REST API for managing taxi transport domain entities (Taxi Ranks, Possible Routes, Trips, Drivers, Marshalls, Associations, Banking Details, Parcels, Package Types) including multi-leg trips and parcel routing.
+NedParcel is an Express + TypeScript + Mongoose REST API for managing taxi transport domain entities (Taxi Ranks, Possible Routes, Trips, Drivers, Marshalls, Associations, Banking Details, Parcels, Package Types).
+It supports multi-leg trips, automatic shortest-route generation, flexible parcel leg movement, and depth-controlled population.

 ## Key Domain Concepts
 - TaxiRank: Physical rank.
-Linked to other ranks via PossibleRoute documents (bidirectional routes supported).
+Linked to other ranks via `PossibleRoute` documents (directed edges).
+A reverse route is automatically created for symmetry after each forward route creation.
-- PossibleRoute: Represents travel between two ranks (fromRank -> toRank).
-Reverse routes are automatically created for symmetry.
+- PossibleRoute: Represents travel between two ranks (`fromRank` -> `toRank`) with distance & fare pricing (used to aggregate trip distance and pricing logic).
 - TaxiAssociation: Organisation that can be linked to ranks and drivers/marshalls.
-Populates optional BankingDetails.
+Optionally populates `BankingDetails`.
 - Driver: Can link multiple ranks, an association, and banking details.
-Handles document/image uploads.
+Supports document/image uploads (memory storage; implement persistence later).
 - Marshall: Linked to a single rank and optional association.
-- Trip: Multi-leg journey with originRank, destinationRank, fullDistance, and an array of route legs.
-Each leg links a driver and a PossibleRoute.
+- Trip: A multi-leg journey with `origin` and `destination` rank references, computed `fullDistance` (sum of leg route distances), and a `route` array of legs.
+Each leg links a driver (`driver`) and a possible route (`details`).
+During creation/update, legs can be supplied using helper properties `driverId` and `routeId` which are mapped internally.
-- Parcel: Shipped item that embeds a package (type + identifier) and can optionally attach to a specific trip leg (trip + legIndex + possibleRoute).
-Parcel no longer stores origin/destination ranks directly; derive these from its linked Trip when needed.
+- Parcel: Shipped item that embeds a `package` (with `type` reference) and can optionally attach to a specific trip leg (`trip` + `legIndex`).
+Parcel no longer stores `originRank`, `destinationRank`, `possibleRoute`, or `price` fields—these are derived or inferred from its linked Trip legs.
+Movement across legs (and optionally across trips) is supported.
-- PackageType: Lookup entity for parcel package types.
+- PackageType: Lookup entity defining allowed package classifications.
+Used inside parcel.package.type.

+## Trip Route Auto-Generation (Shortest Hop)
+If you provide `origin` and `destination` for a new Trip but omit the `route` array, the system performs a breadth-first search (BFS) across `PossibleRoute` edges to build the shortest-hop path.
+Each discovered hop becomes a leg; leg numbering starts at `1` and increments.
+You may still explicitly pass a `route` array if you need precise driver/route assignments or a non-shortest path.

+### Leg Input Mapping & Defaults
+- In `CreateTripRequest` and leg replacement during `UpdateTripRequest`, you can supply `driverId` and `routeId` per leg; these are internally assigned to `driver` and `details`.
+- If a leg number (`leg`) is omitted in input it defaults to `1` (legacy support); subsequent normalization ensures sequential leg ordering.
+- `fullDistance` is server-calculated; clients should NOT send it.

+## Parcel Movement & Tracking
+- Parcels can be re-assigned to a different leg (and optionally a different trip) via `POST /api/parcel-details/move-leg` with `{ parcelId, legIndex, tripId? }`.
+- `trackingNumber` and any receiver verification OTP are generated server-side during parcel creation.
+- Removing legacy fields simplified parcel state; route context is always derived from the linked trip + leg index.

+## Population Depth Strategy
+To balance payload size vs relational completeness, several endpoints accept query parameters to control depth:

 ## Population Depth Strategy
 To balance payload size vs relational completeness, several endpoints accept query parameters to control depth: